Can Dogs Eat Durian? Everything You Need to Know-2024

 High in Vitamin C, Potassium, and Dietary Fiber

-Potassium levels in durian are notable, contributing to electrolyte balance, muscle function, and cardiovascular health.
+Potassium levels in it are notable, contributing to electrolyte balance, muscle function, and cardiovascular health.

 The dietary fiber content in durian supports digestive health by promoting regular bowel movements and aiding in weight management.